Find Trade Colleges

 The total student population at Divers Institute of Technology is 229, which includes 229 full-time undergraduates.
 Divers Institute of Technology has a freshman retention rate of 95%, which is a good sign that once students arrive at the school, they want to stay.

-Approximately 48% of the students who attend this school take out loans.
+48% of Divers Institute of Technology students take out loans to afford college costs.
 The typical student loan amount is $16,296 a year.
-The student loan default rate of 3.3% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 3.3% which is much lower than the average rate of 10.8%!

 Other Washington Trade Schools